stakater/StakaterPlatform/README.md

 # StakaterPlatform

 ## Overview

+This section provides a bird eye view of StakaterPlatform.

+### Problem Statement

+How can a novice use can deploy tools that is required for the management of kubernetes cluster?

+### Solution

-Stakater platform provides out of the box stacks to control, monitor, log, trace and security for applications deployed on kubernetes using CI/CD pipelines.
+StakaterPlatform provides out of the box stacks to control, monitor, log, trace and security for applications deployed on kubernetes using CI/CD pipelines.

-Stakater Platform consist of 6 stacks
+StakaterPlatform consist of 6 stacks
 - [Control](https://playbook.stakater.com/content/stacks/control.html)
 - [Delivery](https://playbook.stakater.com/content/stacks/delivery.html)
 - [Logging](https://playbook.stakater.com/content/stacks/logging.html)